icerpc/icerpc-docs/pages/getting-started/raising-the-bar/modular-rpc-for-quic.md

 ---
-title: A modular RPC framework for the QUIC era
+title: A modular RPC framework built for QUIC
 ---

 ## Built for QUIC